davidnmora/time-map/app/components/PLANNING.md

 - zoom: number
 - style: string
 - accessToken: string
-- onPositionUpdated which should be called when the user pans or zooms the map
+- onPositionUpdated which should be called when the user pans or zooms the map and passes the new center and zoom as arguments
-- polygons: an array of GeoJSON.FeatureCollection objects or something that enables us to add a polygon like:
+- geographicRegions: an array of GeoJSON.FeatureCollection objects or something (we'll have to design it to work smoothly with our data structure as defined below) that enables us to add a polygon like:

 ```js
 mapRef.current.addSource('maine', {